 Fund That Flip

-Fund That Flip is a team of entrepreneurial, tech-loving, creative, and solution-focused innovators.
+Fund That Flip (now known as Upright) is a team of entrepreneurial, tech-loving, creative, and solution-focused innovators.
 They launched in 2014 out of frustration with the status quo of slow, unreliable capital and gate-keeping into real estate investment deals.
 Today, they're one of the fastest-growing real estate fintech companies in the U.S., and still challenging tradition with fast funding, unparalleled transparency, and kindness to help real estate entrepreneurs make an impact in their neighborhoods and communities.

 28 Companies Hiring in Columbus

 T-CETRA is a leading financial technology enabler that converts cash payments into secure, auditable, cashless transactions at over 10,000 retail locations in the U.S. and Puerto Rico that primarily serve cash-preferred customers.
 Their payment solutions bridge the digital divide for these underserved communities and are used by Fortune 500 companies within the wireless, online marketplace, subscription-based premium service, transportation, healthcare, charitable, and government sectors, connecting them to the 84.8 million underbanked individuals in the U.S.

 battleface, Inc. is a full-stack global travel insurance company enabling customers and partners to easily select custom-built products and services that perfectly fit their needs.
 Access to embedded products, relevant benefits and responsive customer service from any device—welcome to a better insurance experience. battleface travel insurance policies are continuously being updated to respond to the needs of today’s customers.
 For example, this year the company launched its new coverage for space travel insurance.